AngelsandDevsLOL/AngelsandDevsLOL/README.md

-- 👋 I'm Angelina, a MaCS student currently attending William Lyon Mackenzie C.I.
+- 👋 I'm Angelina, an Incoming CS students @UofT.
-- 🌱 Learning C++ and competitive programming!
+- 🌱 Learning AI/ML, web development, app development, super interested in computer vision!
 - 📌 See the pinned repos below or my repositories for a sample of my work
 - 🐶 Have a dog!
 (I love cats and birds just as much)
+- 😄 Pronouns: she/her

 <!--
 **AngelsandDevsLOL/AngelsandDevsLOL** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.